top of page

 Our Mesh Infrastructure

-This node is located at Seven Springs and is the main hub between Somerset County and The Pittsburgh area.
+This REPEATER is located at Seven Springs near Lake Tahoe and is a main hub between Somerset County and the surrounding area.

-Somerset East is located at the Somerset County Technology Center and is a link from Air1 to Somerset
+This REPEATER is located at the Somerset County Technology Center and helps link 7Springs to Somerset and the surrounding area.

-Located Around the Somerset Area High School, it serves the Southwestern side of Somerset.
+This REPEATER is Located near the Somerset Area High School, it serves the Southwestern side of Somerset and the uptown areas.

-Overwatch2 is Located on the eastside of Indian Lake and serves parts of Rt 160
+This REPEATER is Located on the east side of Indian Lake and serves parts of Rt 160, connecting other area repeaters.

-Visit WPAMesh.com for a complete mesh map of Western Pennsylvania
+Visit map.meshcore.io for a complete mesh map of Pennsylvania

 Meshtastic is a way for people to communicate even when cell phone services and the internet don’t work.